gultar/arianes-thread-blockchain/readme.md

 # Thousandfold blocks

-A Nodejs + Socket.io + PouchDB blockchain platform with signed transactions, p2p communication, block synchronization between peers, block conflict resolution (although still pretty simple), a working proof of work algorithm, a difficulty increase algorithm.
+A Nodejs + Socket.io + Rocket-Store PoW Blockchain platform with support for smart contracts written in Nodejs.
+It's still a WIP and will likely remain so for a while but feel free to reach out or contribute to this project as I would like to see it put to good use eventually